Asylum2032/foresightinteractive/pages/factors/factor_social_media.md

 # A (Optimist)
 Regulated, mediated and trustworthy social media provide reliable information while respecting privacy by default
 * Migrants can inform and educate themselves in their surroundings (environment, context, culture), which leads to a bottom-up transformation towards more equality in society
-* Using social media to make up for missed professional education (during transit, or due to conflict) is possible (in conjunction with Massive Open Online Courses)
+* Using social media to make up for missed professional education (during transit, or due to conflict) is possible
-* Successful social media campaigns, policies, and technologies to dismantle fake news, curtail hate speech, and remove fake accounts used to seed discontent.
+* Successful social media campaigns, policies, and technologies to dismantle fake news, curtail hate speech, and remove fake accounts used to seed discontent
 * Social media fall under new standards and regulations.
 These regulations put ethical concerns ahead of profitability

 # B (Pessimist)